We’ve received quite a lot of questions lately about secular prayer, sabbath, and fasting. There are some responses posted on our blog. Read more…

-We’re grateful we had the opportunity to deliver a secular invocation at the Florida Legislature this past week!
+We’re grateful we had the opportunity to deliver a secular invocation at the Florida Legislature in January!
 Read more…

 On this little internet space for Secular Gratitude, we talk about and provide tools for building little “stops” of mindfulness into our day.
 The practice of mindfulness and caring for our inner life creates greater happiness, human connection, emotional health, clearer thinking, and a myriad of physical health benefits.
 How do you practice mindfulness in your life?
 Secular grace?
 Secular Sabbath?
 Meditation?
 Gratitude?
 Connection to nature?
 Unplugging?
 Rituals?
 Journaling?
 Exercise?